-Section 128 checksUpdatedMake sure you know who needs a section 128 check under the latest safeguarding guidance and how to carry one out.
+Section 128 checksMake sure you know who needs a section 128 check under the latest safeguarding guidance and how to carry one out.
 Understand what the check looks for and why it's important.

 How to organise pupil collection arrangementsThere are no laws on who can and can't collect pupils from school, or the age at which children can walk home alone.
 It’s up to you to decide how you want this to work in your school.
 Use our article to help you.

-Peer-on-peer sexual abuse: how to respondLearn how to manage reports of peer-on-peer sexual violence and harassment in your school and use our risk assessment to help you with your next steps.
-Display our poster so all staff know what to do if a child makes a disclosure.
+Peer-on-peer sexual abuse: how to respondLearn how to manage reports of peer-on-peer sexual violence and harassment in your school.
+Use our risk assessment to help you with your next steps, and display our poster so all staff know what to do if a child makes a disclosure.

 School lettings: safeguardingFind out who is responsible for making sure safeguarding arrangements are in place when letting school premises to third parties, including PTAs.
 Be clear on where you stand with DBS checks, the Prevent duty and setting safeguarding expectations with hirers.